jtlocsei/electric-with-firebase-auth/README.md

 **Security Notice**: While this example follows Firebase's documentation and best practices, the author is not a security expert.
 This code is provided as a learning resource and starting point - you should thoroughly review and test any authentication implementation before using it in production.
 Use at your own risk.

+## Authentication Approach

+This example demonstrates a pattern for protecting server-side resources in Electric applications:

+1. The client stores the Firebase ID token in an atom (`!client-db`) when users authenticate
+2. Protected server functions expect this ID token as an argument
+3. All `e/server` calls that access sensitive data or perform protected operations must:
+   - Pass the ID token from the client
+   - Wrap the operation in `when-verified` or `when-verified-strict` on the server
+   - These verify the token is valid before allowing access
+4. The server extracts the user's Firebase UID from the verified token to:
+   - Ensure users can only access their own data
+   - Associate data with specific users
+   - Track who performed what operations

+This approach ensures that every protected server operation explicitly verifies authentication, rather than relying on session state or ambient authority.

 ## Setup

 Before using this example, you'll need to: